Kamran-it009/NAVTTC-Classes/Course/Day-8 (19-03-2025)/README.md

 ## 6. Tuple

-A tuple is an ordered, immutable collection of elements.
-Unlike lists, tuples cannot be changed once they are created.

 ### Definition:
-A tuple is an immutable collection of ordered elements.
+A tuple is an ordered collection of elements that cannot be changed (immutable) once created.

 ### Syntax:
 ```python